Slime Season 3

 Slime Season 3 (stylized as SLIME S3ASON) is the third commercial mixtape by American rapper Young Thug.
 It was released on March 25, 2016, by 300 Entertainment and Atlantic Records.
 The mixtape serves as the third installment to the Slime Season series.
-It consisted of eight tracks, which features guest appearances from Yak Gotti, Lil Duke and Peewee Roscoe, with the production by several record producers that was handled by Mike Will Made It, London on da Track, Allen Ritter, Isaac Flame and MariiBeatz, among others.
+It consists of eight tracks, which feature guest appearances from Yak Gotti, Lil Duke and Peewee Roscoe.
+Production was handled by Mike Will Made It, London on da Track, Allen Ritter, Isaac Flame and MariiBeatz, among others.

 Slime Season 3 received generally positive reviews from critics and debuted at number seven on the US Billboard 200.

 Background

 Young Thug announced the release date of Slime Season 3 through a funeral procession at SXSW in Austin, Texas.
 The coffin was covered in red graffiti scribblings that revealed the album's title and the release date.
 Written on the casket was "3.25.16" and "Slime Season".
 Lyor Cohen teased the funeral on Snapchat, saying, "Today in Austin, we're gonna bury Slime Season 3".
 Be El Be expanded on Twitter saying.
 "What Lyor meant was, dropping SS3 and getting past all the talk and this era of thug", he posted.
 "Moving forward to dropping albums and hits SS3 OTW".